zoheirkaram/ClassGen/README.md

 Simple application to convert a selected table to C# class for now

-- Contains Console and WPF implementations.
+- Contains Console and WPF implementations _Still a WPF newbie_.
 - Contains simple tokenizer to be used for class highlighting.

 #### Dependencies